 We expect all staff to follow statutory guidance and the Government’s Information Sharing Advice for Practitioners, ensuring that the best interests of the child remain at the centre of all information-sharing decisions.

-Where a child transfers to another school or college, safeguarding records will be transferred securely and separately from the main childs file.
+Where a child transfers to another school or college, safeguarding records will be transferred securely and separately from the main child’s file.
 Relevant information may also be shared in advance where this is necessary to enable the receiving setting to assess risk and put appropriate safety and support arrangements in place.

 5. Record-keeping